-The auxiliary analog inputs ($V{AUXP}[15:0]$) and $V{AUXN}[15:0]$) are analog inputs shared with regular digital I/O package pins.
-These analog inputs have a lower input bandwidth than the dedicated analog input channel.
+The auxiliary analog inputs ($V{AUXP}[15:0]$ and $V{AUXN}[15:0]$) are analog inputs shared with regular digital I/O package pins.
+These analog inputs have a lower input bandwidth than the dedicated analog input channel (V_P/V_N)

+The auxiliary analog input can be enabled as analog inputs preconfiguration only via the JTAG TAP (see JTAG DRP Commands, page 23).
 To enable all 16 auxiliary analog input channels in preconfiguration operation, a 1 must be written to bit 0 of the register at address 02h (V{CCAUX} status register) in the System Monitor register file interface.
 The internal mapping in the System Monitor enables the auxiliary channels using the JTAG interface.

 The auxiliary analog inputs are automatically enabled when System Monitor is instantiated in a design, and these inputs are connected in the instantiation.
-Only the auxiliary inputs connected at the top level of a design are enabled as analog inputs.
-The System Monitor auxiliary input pins are defined in $\underline{\text{UG195}}$, Virtex-5 FPGA Packaging and Pinout Specification as $SMxP$ and $SMxN$, where x is the auxiliary pair number.
-For example, the auxiliary input V{AUXP} [15] is designated IO_L10P_CC_SM15P_11 in the pinout specification.
+Only the auxiliary inputs connected in a design are enabled as analog inputs.
+The System Monitor auxiliary input pins are defined in Virtex-6 FPGA Packaging and Pinout Specification as $SMxP$ and $SMxN$, where x is the auxiliary pair number.
+For example, the auxiliary input V{AUXP}[15] is designated IO_L10P_CC_SM15P_11 in the pinout specification.

 Once designated as analog inputs, these inputs are unavailable for use as digital I/Os.
 If the I/O is used as a digital I/O, it is subject to the specifications of the I/O standard for that pin.
-If the I/O is used as an analog input, the input voltage must adhere to the specifications given in the "Analog-to-Digital Converter" section of the Virtex-5 FPGA Data Sheet
+If the I/O is used as an analog input, the input voltage must adhere to the specifications given in the "Analog-to-Digital Converter" section of the Virtex-6 FPGA Data Sheet

 It is possible to enable any number of the auxiliary analog inputs and use the remaining as digital I/Os.
-If there is a mixture of analog and digital I/Os in a bank, the I/O bank must be powered by a supply in the range 1.8V to 3.3V in order for the analog inputs to meet full specification.
+If there is a mixture of analog and digital I/Os in a bank, the I/O bank must be powered by a supply in the range 1.8V to 2.5V in order for the analog inputs to meet full specification.
 If the analog input signals are not required to exceed 1V, the bank can be powered with a supply as low as 1.2V.
 The choice of V{REF} for an I/O bank has no effect on the auxiliary input channels or ADC performance.